smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

 [![IMAGE](/img/getting_started/img9.png)](/img/getting_started/img9.png)

-If you run the ThanoSQL statement below, you can see the list of data tables used in the [tutorial in the ThanoSQL Technical Documentation](/en/tutorials/algorithm_list/).
+If you run the ThanoSQL statement below, you can see the list of data tables used by the [tutorials in the ThanoSQL Technical Documentation](/en/tutorials/algorithm_list/).

 ```sql
 %%thanosql